maxt0214/Fantasy-World/README.md

 [![Watch the video](/Img/FantasyWorld2.jpg)](https://youtu.be/EdqBH6APfkg)

-Source Code can be found: [MMORPG](/PersonalProjects/MMORPG/).

 ## Technical Details
 ### Overall Framework
-Deployed Manager-Model-View-Service architecture to manage the project, supporting 6 basic systems and 14 game systems Followed a data driven approach to scale production pace, avoiding programming when adding some new game contents Used event queue system to coordinate distinct systems, resulting a manageable software structure
+<li> Deployed Manager-Model-View-Service architecture to manage the project, supporting 6 basic systems and 14 game systems <\li>
+Followed a data driven approach to scale production pace, avoiding programming when adding some new game contents Used event queue system to coordinate distinct systems, resulting a manageable software structure
 ### Network